 Can I Have a Smart Meter If I’m On Economy 7 or 10 Tariff?

-Yes, you can have a smart meter although until the second-generation smart meter rollout mid-2018 not all energy suppliers will be able to offer you a smart meter.
+Yes, you can have a smart meter as all energy suppliers should now be able to offer you second-generation smart meters.
 You will need to discuss this with your supplier.

 Can I Have a Smart Meter Installed If I Rent?